-- 7.5 No part of the Fund shall be loaned to any person, partnership or association except as permitted under Section 7.1, 7.8 or as eligible investments under Section 6.1. - 7.6 The Investment Managers may not pledge, hypothecate, or otherwise encumber the assets of the Fund, except as may be required in Sections 7.1, 7.7 or 7.8. - 7.7 Secured borrowing within a limited partnership or within a similar structure in Real Estate, Private Income and Timberland, in which the Fund has a minority interest, is permitted to the extent that such borrowing is a part of the pool's product description, and the Investment Manager has given due consideration to the related risks.
+- 7.5 No part of the Fund shall be loaned to any person, partnership or association except as permitted under Section 7.1, 7.8 or as eligible investments under Section 6.1. - 7.6 The investment managers may not pledge, hypothecate, or otherwise encumber the assets of the Fund, except as may be required in Sections 7.1, 7.7 or 7.8.

-- 7.8 (a) The Investment Managers may enter into securities lending agreements for the purpose of generating revenue for the Fund provided that: - the loans are secured by cash, readily marketable securities or securities that are convertible immediately into the security lent (the "collateral") having a market value which is appropriate relative to the market value of the loan based on prevailing market conditions (normal lending practices of each local market), - (ii) the level of collateral is maintained daily; and - (iii) under no circumstance would securities be lent with collateral less than 100% of the value of the securities being lent out. - (b) Where an Investment Manager engages the custodian to implement the securities lending program, the Investment Manager will satisfy itself that: - (i) the custodian's indemnities are appropriate, - (ii) reporting is both timely and accurate, - (iii) the lending practices are sound and sufficient security is provided for the loans, and - (iv) where cash collateral is invested, the investments, either at a pooled or segregated level, are made on a sound basis reflecting the desired level of risk.
+- 7.7 Secured borrowing within a limited partnership or within a similar structure in real estate, infrastructure, and timberland, in which the Fund has a minority interest, is permitted to the extent that such borrowing is a part of the pool's product description, and the investment manager has given due consideration to the related risks. - 7.8 (a) The investment managers may enter into securities lending agreements for the purpose of generating revenue for the Fund provided that: - (i) the loans are secured by cash, readily marketable securities or securities that are convertible immediately into the security lent (the "collateral") having a market value which is appropriate relative to the market value of the loan based on prevailing market conditions (normal lending practices of each local market), - (ii) the level of collateral is maintained daily; and - (iii) under no circumstance would securities be lent with collateral less than 100% of the value of the securities being lent out. - (b) Where an investment manager engages the custodian to implement the securities lending program, the investment manager will satisfy itself that: - (i) the custodian's indemnities are appropriate, - (ii) reporting is both timely and accurate, - (iii) the lending practices are sound and sufficient security is provided for the loans, and - (iv) where cash collateral is invested, the investments, either at a pooled or segregated level, are made on a sound basis reflecting the desired level of risk.